bkoz/documentum/README.md

 The content server installation scripts want to run```rngd -b -r /dev/urandom -o /dev/random```to increase the kernel entropy.
 As far as I can tell, this requires running the pod in privileged mode (see notes below).
-The other option, which I've verified does work, is to pin all pods in the project to a given application node by patching the deployment configuration then running the above```rngd```command on that host.
+The other option, which I've verified does work, is to pin all pods in the project to a given application node by patching the deployment configuration then run the above```rngd```command on that host.

 ```
 oc patch namespace documentum -p '{"metadata":{"annotations":{"openshift.io/node-selector": "kubernetes.io/hostname=<your-app-node-name>"}}}'